 Dehydration - An Avoidable Migraine Trigger

-When considering migraine triggers, it can be easy to overlook some of the simplest.
 The human body is 65% water.
 Simply put, dehydration occurs as the result of excessive loss of water from the body — when we lose more water than we take in.
 It's a bit more complicated than that since the body loses valuable electrolytes as well.
 That's why sports drinks have become so popular; they replenish electrolytes as well as just fluid.
-Dehydration can be a major issue, both in and of itself and as a Migraine trigger.
+Dehydration can be a major issue, both in and of itself and as a Migraine or headache trigger.

 Many people mistakenly think dehydration occurs only in hot weather, and that you're not dehydrated if you're not thirsty.
 Both of these misconceptions lead to many cases of dehydration every year, some of them quite serious.
 Let's take a look at dehydration, what it does to the body, how to treat it, and — perhaps most importantly — how to prevent it.